- NSG A613 Advanced Practice Informatics (2)*

 Graduate studies at the doctoral level place primary emphasis upon advanced professional nursing practice, theory, research, and leadership roles in advancing health care delivery systems and application of research into practice.
 The Doctor of Nursing Practice (DNP) degree represents the highest degree in nursing practice.

-The post MS Doctor of Nursing Practice (DNP) program is available for those who are certified in one of the four APRN roles (nurse practitioners [NP], nurse midwives [CNM], nurse anesthetists [CRNA], or clinical nurse specialists [CNS]).
-Since students in this pathway are already educated in a population focused advanced practice role, the program is designed to expand their knowledge and skills to interpret research, apply best practices, and incorporate clinical knowledge and leadership skills to influence health care systems and policy.
+The post-MS Doctor of Nursing Practice (DNP) program is available for those who are certified in one of the four APRNs roles (nurse practitioners [NP], nurse midwives [CNM], nurse anesthetists [CRNA], or clinical nurse specialists [CNS]).
+Since students in this pathway are already educated in a population-focused advanced practice role, the program is designed to expand their knowledge and skills to interpret research, apply best practices, and incorporate clinical knowledge and leadership skills to influence health care systems and policy.
 The UAA DNP program received its initial accreditation 2016 from the Commission on Collegiate Nursing Education (CCNE).
 The DNP program will be reviewed for re-accreditation in Fall 2021.

-Students in the DNP program build on knowledge acquired in their advanced nursing practice MS degree program.
+Students in the DNP program build on the knowledge acquired in their advanced nursing practice MS degree program.
 The full-time plan of study requires 4 semesters.
-The part-time plan of study generally requires 6-7 semesters.
+The part-time plan of study generally requires 6-7 semesters and may require up to three brief visits to the UAA campus in Anchorage..
 DNP courses are distance delivered using a synchronous or asynchronous approach.
 Some courses may be offered in an intense half semester format.
 The program was designed to allow students to complete the degree in their own community within the state of Alaska.
-Student are asked to come to campus on three separate occasions: for a program orientation, for the DNP Project Proposal defense, and for the final DNP Project defense.

 Below are the required courses.
 Those with an asterisk (*) may be taken prior to acceptance in the program, based on space availability and faculty approval.
 Only 9 credits may be taken without formal acceptance to the program.